A Complete Guide to the Best Temperature Settings for Your Hot Tub

 What is the Ideal Temperature for Children Using the Hot Tub?

 We generally say children under five can use a hot tub with a temperature of 95F or lower.
 Children’s bodies don’t have the ability to regulate heat the same way that adults can.
 So, it pays to be a little more cautious and careful.
 Teenagers have this issue as well: Be sure to be clear that they should stay in and then come out to cool off, while making sure they are hydrated.
+Note: We are not offering medical advice here and if you have any concerns about this issue, we encourage you to discuss them with trained medical personnel.

-So Just What is The Ideal Temperature for My Hot Tub?
+So Just What is the Ideal Temperature for My Hot Tub?

 Like driving a new car and getting all the settings just the way you want them, finding out what temperatures work best for you is one of the secret joys of making a hot tub or swim spa feel like your own.
 The right temperature is always going to be what’s right for you.
 This isn’t scotch, which you’re expected to just drink it just a certain way.
-Other than a few safety issues you would want to keep in mind, you are free to set the hot tub or swim spa temperature the way you’d like best.
+Other than a few safety issues you would want to keep in mind, you are free to set the hot tub temperature the way you’d like best.

 And once you do that, you’ll find it’s often cheapest and easiest if you just leave it that setting, or if you like, lowering it just a few degrees when not in use.